Sustainable Food System

 The supply chain or the value chain footprint in the food industry maps out the lifecycle of a product – from where it begins to where it ends.

-We source North American grains for our animal feed, and we own five mills that produce rations for our pigs.
-We source hogs and hatching eggs from our own system and from trusted suppliers.
+We source North American grains and crops for our animal feed and plant-based protein products, and we own five grain mills that produce rations for our pigs.
+We source pigs and hatching eggs from our own system and from trusted suppliers.

 Barns and hatcheries

-We own pig barns (sow, nursery and finishing barns in Manitoba) and hatcheries (in Ontario and Alberta) that supply chicks to contract producers.
+We own pig barns (sow, nursery and finishing barns in Manitoba and Saskatchewan) and hatcheries (in Ontario and Alberta) that supply chicks to contract producers.
 All are closely monitored and audited to ensure high levels of animal care.

 We transport our eggs, chickens and pigs using specially trained drivers, who help ensure good animal care and reduced stress.
 We use new hydraulic-lift pig trailers when we transport pigs in our system to reduce the stress of walking up and down ramps.
 We also use climate-controlled trailers to increase bird comfort.